bitsydoge/godot-shader-to-image/README.md

 Drop the "ShaderToImage" folder into your Godot project.

 Instance the scene GodotToImage.tscn in your current scene.
-Make sure it apear on the current camera (or on the screen).

 Add custom material to the generator :
 ```gdscript